-In every case we are given a probability space $(\Omega, \mathcal{F}, P)$ .
-For the moment, however, we will concentrate on the sample space $\Omega$ and the random variable that is defined functionally on that space.
+In every case we are given a probability space (Ω, \mathcal{F}, P) .
+For the moment, however, we will concentrate on the sample space Ω and the random variable that is defined functionally on that space.
 Note that the function must be defined for every value in the sample space if it is to be a valid function.
 On the other hand, the function does not have to assume every possible value in its range.

-As you will see, there is nothing particularly special about the names of the random variables.
+There is nothing particularly special about the names of the random variables.
 So far we have used the lower case letter f.
 On occasion we will use other lower case letters such as g and h.
-As we progress we will follow custom and more often use upper case letters late in the alphabet, such as X, Y, Z, U, V, and W. Capital Greek letters like $\Theta$ and $\Psi$ are also popular.
+As we progress we will follow custom and more often use upper case letters late in the alphabet, such as X, Y, Z, U, V, and W. Capital Greek letters like Θ and Ψ are also popular.

-The reader should keep the signal processing interpretation in mind while considering these examples, several very common types of signal processing are considered, including quantization, sampling, and filtering.
+The reader should keep the signal processing interpretation in mind while considering these examples.
+Several very common types of signal processing are considered, including quantization, sampling, and filtering.